Posts

 Image

 The Most Controversial Trading Cards Ever?
-Inside the 1987 “Terrorist Attack” Set In the weird world of trading cards, few sets have sparked as much controversy — or curiosity — as the 1987 “Terrorist Attack” cards .
+Inside the 1987 “Terrorist Attack” Set In the weird world of trading cards, few sets have sparked as much controversy or curiosity - as the 1987 “Terrorist Attack” cards .
 Produced by the Piedmont Candy Company, these cards were marketed as educational tools but quickly became infamous for their shocking subject matter.
 Today, they stand as one of the most talked-about card sets of the 1980s.
-Who Made Them — and Why?
+Who Made Them and Why?
 Released during the height of Cold War tension and global unrest, the “Terrorist Attack” trading cards were created to highlight real-life terrorist incidents and groups.
 The cards featured dramatic illustrations and brief descriptions of events, people, and factions involved in terrorism around the world.
-The intention may have been to educate — but the execution left many feeling uncomfortable.
-Backlash and Immediate Discontinuation Within weeks of hitting store shelves, the backla...
+The intention may have been to educate, but the execution left many feeling uncomfortable.
+Backlash and Immediate Discontinuation Within weeks of hitting store shelves, the backlash ca...